jasontech1998/applied-app/README.md

 3. Firebase Realtime Database, Authentification, and Hosting
 4. Axios for reaching out to the web
 5. Redux Thunk for executing asychronous code
+6. Bootstrap 4 and CSS Module for styling